ttpsolutions-in/OnlineBillingMiddletier/eptView/vContent/plugins/bootstrap4/docs/4.0/components/navbar.md

 </nav>
 {% endexample %}

 You may also utilize dropdowns in your navbar nav.
-Dropdown menus require a wrapping element for positioning, so be sure to use separate and nested elements for `.nav-item` and `.nav-link` as shown below.
+Dropdown Rightss require a wrapping element for positioning, so be sure to use separate and nested elements for `.nav-item` and `.nav-link` as shown below.

 {% example html %}
 <nav class="navbar navbar-expand-lg navbar-light bg-light">